 Compliance & Reporting Impact

-Referral leakage weakens care quality across the entire system.
+Referral leakage ultimately undermines the quality of care across the entire system.

 1. Eliminates Visibility Gaps